-Regulators and policy-makers are concerned that technologies such as artificial intelligence and machine learning, the 'internet of things' and connected products, autonomous machines and robotics, and 3D printing might give rise to risks that existing rules cannot accommodate.
+Regulators and policy-makers are concerned that technologies such as artificial intelligence and machine learning, the internet of things and connected products, autonomous machines and robotics, and 3D printing might give rise to risks that existing rules cannot accommodate.

-These issues are being actively grappled with in various forums around the world, including within the European Commission, the OECD and the United Nations, as well as by national governments all around the world.
+These issues are being actively grappled with in various forums around the world – including within the European Commission, the OECD and the United Nations – as well as by national governments all around the world.

-This uncertainty itself creates risks for companies that are developing and deploying the technologies.
-There is an opportunity for businesses to take the lead and develop principles that can help to ensure that the need for overly restrictive regulation is avoided.
+This uncertainty itself creates risks for companies that are developing and deploying these technologies.
+There is still an opportunity for businesses to take the lead and develop principles that can help to ensure that the need for overly restrictive regulation is avoided.
 However, there are currently concerns that there is not yet sufficient international collaboration and consensus on the right way forward.
 This is an area for companies to watch closely.

 The increasing globalisation of markets presents tremendous opportunities for product manufacturers and sellers.
 The development of a more accessible global market has also meant that there are greater opportunities for communication between stakeholders.

-Similarly, consumers around the world are now in constant contact with each other, sharing information and opinions about their product experiences.
+Consumers and other stakeholders around the world are now in constant contact with each other, sharing information and opinions about their product experiences.
 Through social media, online reviews and general access to news media internationally, information about product risks travels very quickly around the world, especially when major brand names are involved.

 All of this means that companies need to take a new approach to managing their product risks.
 It is no longer acceptable to try to manage risks on a local, national or regional basis.
 Product risks that may affect the reputation of a company and its products need to be managed at a global level.

 Companies are recognising this and, to the same extent that they have traditionally managed product compliance and product liability at a regional level, they are now tending to bring responsibility more and more back to HQ level.
-This trend is expected to continue as the challenges and the risks continue to increase.
+This trend is expected to continue as the challenges and the risks involved continue to increase.

-New marketing techniques and distribution models are themselves giving rise to issues of product liability and product compliance.
+New marketing techniques and distribution models are, themselves, giving rise to issues of product liability and product compliance.

 The rapid emergence of e-commerce across almost all product sectors has also caught the attention of policy-makers and regulators.